Luidog/fms-api-client/README.md

 const varium = require('varium');
 const colors = require('colors');
 const { connect } = require('marpat');
-const { Filemaker } = require('fms-api-client');
+const { Filemaker } = require('./filemaker');

 environment.config({ path: './tests/.env' });

 varium(process.env, './tests/env.manifest');

 /**
  * Connect must be called before the filemaker class is instiantiated.
+This
-This connect uses Marpat.
-Marpat is a fork of
+ * connect uses Marpat.
+Marpat is a fork of Camo. much love to
- * Camo. much love to https://github.com/scottwrobinson for his creation and maintenance of Camo.
+ * https://github.com/scottwrobinson for his creation and maintenance of Camo.
- * My fork of Camo - Marpat is designed to allow the use of multiple datastores with the focus on encrypted storage.
+ * My fork of Camo - Marpat is designed to allow the use of multiple datastores
- * @param  {url} url a url string representing a datastore.
- * @param  {options} options an object representing datastore options.
-See Marpat for more info.
- * @return {Promise}           A database.
+ * with the focus on encrypted storage.
  */

 connect('nedb://memory').then(db => {